Carousel works with Birmingham Airport to maintain critical air cargo network

 05 May 2020

 Carousel Logistics and Birmingham Airport have agreed an arrangement to safeguard Carousel’s time-critical air cargo network from Europe.

 Linking the UK with key manufacturing regions in mainland Europe, Carousel flies its cargo planes into Birmingham each weekday night, carrying urgent parts, products and equipment, many of which are needed in the fight against COVID-19.
 In making this commitment to the airport, Carousel has ensured that it can continue to deliver items such as COVID-19 testing kits, PPE equipment, high-tech medical devices, pharmaceuticals, as well as critical materials handling and agricultural spare parts on behalf of leading manufacturers.

-With the reduction in scheduled services to and from Birmingham, due to the pandemic, the airport has reduced runway opening times but has continued to ensure it supports operations to meet demand for cargo, passenger and emergency flights.
+With the reduction in scheduled services to and from Birmingham, due to the pandemic, the airport has reduced runway opening times but has continued to ensure it supports operations operations to meet demand for cargo, passenger and emergency flights.
 With Carousel’s commitment, the airport can continue to operate a reduced runway schedule whilst ensuring that fast and early morning deliveries, like those offered by Carousel’s nightly service, can also continue.

 Carousel flies more than 20 tonnes of critical equipment each night from Frankfurt and Maastricht, for a range of industries including the Medical, Agricultural and Materials Handling sectors.
 A third-leg also runs onward from Birmingham into Dublin each evening.

 Carousel co-founder and group CEO, Graham Martin, said:

 “We’ve long held a motto at Carousel that we will do ‘Whatever It Takes, And More’ for our clients.
 Today’s announcement is the strongest example we could ever make to this ethos and I couldn’t be prouder.